Call Us

 Coromandel Peninsula

-The Coromandel features a dramatic and unspoiled coastline, dotted with native Pohutukawa trees on the western side and beautiful white sandy beaches on the east, and divided by ranges cloaked in native rainforest.
+The Coromandel features a dramatic and unspoiled coastline dotted with native Pohutukawa trees on the western side and beautiful white sandy beaches on the east.
+It is divided by ranges cloaked in native rainforest.
 Hahei is an attractive beach fringed with Pohutukawa trees and drifts of pink shells at the northern end.
-Offshore islands provide something of Offshoreater, making this beach ideal for swimming, boating and fishing.
+Offshore islands provide offshore water, making this beach ideal for swimming, boating, and fishing.

 Rotorua

 With its unique volcanic landscape, Maori culture, natural hot springs, and adventure options, Rotorua is one of New Zealand's most famous destinations.
 First, visit Wai-o-Tapu geothermal wonderland, view the fascinating 'Champagne Pool', and experience the panorama of vividly colourful hot and cold pools.
-Then, take, take a scenic flight offshore to White Island and explore the massiveoffshoremal crater of New Zealand's most active volcano.
+Then, take a scenic flight offshore to White Island and explore the massive offshore crater of New Zealand's most active volcano.

 Lake Taupo